mkrug6/C750-Udacity-Project/README.md

 ## The repository contains the following files:

-1.C750.ipynb: Jupyter notebook containing the results and the code used to audit, clean, and process the Open Street Map file.
+* C750.ipynb: Jupyter notebook containing the results and the code used to audit, clean, and process the Open Street Map file.
-2.SQL Commands.txt: list of queries used in this project 3.audit.py: the audit functions used in this project 4.create_csvs.py: this script creates the CSV from the sample dataset 5.link_file.txt: a file containing a link to the target map area 6.main.py: runs the audit, cleaning, and CSV creation functions 7.config.py: contains global variables such as map file location and more 8.map_cleaning.py: the map cleaning functions used in this project 9.report.pdf: PDF document containing answers to rubric questions
+* SQL Commands.txt: list of queries used in this project
+* audit.py: the audit functions used in this project
+* create_csvs.py: this script creates the CSV from the sample dataset
+* link_file.txt: a file containing a link to the target map area
+* main.py: runs the audit, cleaning, and CSV creation functions
+* config.py: contains global variables such as map file location and more
+* map_cleaning.py: the map cleaning functions used in this project
+* report.pdf: PDF document containing answers to rubric questions
-10. sample_generator.py: script to turn the full OSM into a sample file.
+* sample_generator.py: script to turn the full OSM into a sample file.
 Not needed but exists as FYI
-11. schema.py: schema used to validate the database before writing it in a CSV file
+* schema.py: schema used to validate the database before writing it in a CSV file
-12. wlinn: sample file used for this project.
+* wlinn: sample file used for this project.
 This is what the scripts will reference
-13. wlinn.rar: compressed file of the full data.
+* wlinn.rar: compressed file of the full data.
 Not needed for the project.
 Used purely for the curious and exists as FYI